-You may find yourself drinking more alcohol or using other drugs to cope with anxiety, stress, negative moods or unpredictable changes in your life.
-This can result in harms and risks for you and others around you.
+Drinking more alcohol or using drugs to cope with stress and unpredictable changes in your life can result in harms and risks for you and others around you.
 Some examples may include:

 - Arguments about yours or someone else's smoking, drinking or drug use